Herbert Lewis Hardwick: Early years

-Hardwick was born in the City of Mayaguez, Puerto Rico to Maria Arroyo, a native of Puerto Rico, and Lewis Hardwick, an African American Merchant Marine.
+Hardwick was born in the City of Mayaguez, Puerto Rico, to Maria Arroyo, a native of Puerto Rico, and Lewis Hardwick, an African American Merchant Marine.
 In 1913, his father was on leave and left the island without knowing that Maria was pregnant with his child.
-It was only upon his return several months later, that he found out that he was a father.
+It was only upon his return several months later that he found out that he was a father.

-The Hardwick family moved to Atlanta, Georgia when he was still a child and his father renamed him "Herbert Lewis Hardwick."
+The Hardwick family moved to Atlanta, Georgia, when he was still a child and his father renamed him "Herbert Lewis Hardwick."
 Tragedy struck the family when his father and the rest of the crew of the USS Cyclops disappeared during World War I. The loss of the ship and 306 crew and passengers without a trace sometime after March 4, 1918, remains the single largest loss of life in U.S. Naval history not directly involving combat.
 The cause of the ship's loss is unknown.
-Hardwick was only four years old.
+Hardwick was only three years old.

 Shortly thereafter, upon the death of his mother, Hardwick went to live with his maternal aunt Antonia Arroyo-Robinson.
 Mrs. Arroyo-Robinson raised Hardwick and he came to identify more with his Puerto Rican heritage.